Zero-Shot Learning for Requirements Classification: An Exploratory Study: Research Findings

 Our findings thus contrast the claims that generic LMs do not perform particularly well on domain-specific tasks, as they cannot recognize highly domain-specific vocabulary \cite{beltagy2019scibert,chalkidis2020legal,lee2020biobert,sainani2020extracting,ajagbe2022RE}.

-From this we can conclude that \textit{generic LMs, being trained on generic data, are more generalizable and adaptable,---the very sense of being generic}; by contrast, \textit{domain-specific LMs, being trained on domain-specific data, are less generalizable and adaptable},---the very sense of being specific.
+Based on our experimental results we can conclude that \textit{generic LMs, being trained on generic data, are more generalizable and adaptable}---the actual sense of being generic; by contrast, \textit{domain-specific LMs, being trained on domain-specific data, are less generalizable and adaptable},---the actual sense of being specific.
 Future developments of LMs, we posit, should not differentiate between generic vs. specific, but rather, should focus on continual learning on new tasks and new data \cite{ruder2019transfer}.
 As LMs retain and accumulate knowledge across many tasks, they will become more adaptable to new tasks, domain-specific or otherwise.